Next to Sparkling Dillon Reservoir in the Majestic Rocky Mountains, Scenic Dillon Has a Laid Back Mountain Vibe

 Retirement in Dillon has some drawbacks.
-Even though it is along Interstate 70, it is remote, and the highway sometimes closes in winter if snowfall is heavy or rock slides occur.
+Even though it is along Interstate 70, it is remote, and the highway sometimes closes in winter if snowfall is heavy or too many rocks fall on the highway.
 Shopping is somewhat limited, but nearby towns usually have items that Dillon does not.

 Is Dillon a Good Place to Live and Retire?